-It’s also nice to see on the lens of this price range.
+It’s also lovely to see the lens of this price range.

-This really does add a compact rigid shell to this lens on the front of this lens.
+This does add a compact, rigid shell to this lens on the front of this lens.

-When I first purchased this lens, I found the focus ring was smooth and well-damped, but over time and using this lens; I found it stiffened up to become difficult to use, especially for video.
+When I first purchased this lens, I found the focus ring was smooth and well-damped, but over time and using it, I found it stiffened up to become challenging to use, especially for video.

-So due to the premium plastic construction stiff focus ring and lack of weather sealing, I’m going to be giving this lens a 7 out of 10 for build quality.
+So, due to the premium plastic construction, stiff focus ring, and lack of weather sealing, I will give this lens a 7 out of 10 for build quality.

-So the next thing I’m going to be talking about is image quality.
+So, the next thing I will be talking about is image quality.

-This lens provides sharp images and an incredibly bright 1.4 aperture, perfect for shallow depth of field shots and low light photography.
+This lens provides sharp images and an incredibly bright 1.4 aperture, perfect for shallow depth-of-field and low-light photography.

 Due to the standard 50 mil focal length, this lens is perfect for all types of photography, including nightclub portraits and street photography.

-This lens also has an 8 aperture bladed diaphragm and an incredibly low aperture of 1.4.
+This lens also has an 8-aperture bladed diaphragm and a shallow aperture 1.4.

 This lens is excellent for Creative Photography and adds an incredibly smooth background compared to the 50 mils 1.8.

-This lens lets in 66% for light, which really does show you the advantages of having a 1.4 aperture lens in your camera.
+This lens lets in 66% of light, which shows the advantages of having a 1.4 aperture lens in your camera.

-But when using this lens, I have found a prominent vignetting issue, especially if you stopped down to 1.4.
+But when using this lens, I found a prominent vignetting issue, especially if you stopped at 1.4.

-The lens also has a problem with soft and blurry corners, especially if he stopped down.
+The lens also has a problem with soft and blurry corners, especially if he stops down.

-So due to this lens having a prominent vignetting issue and problem with soft and blurry corners, I’m only going to be giving this lens an 8 out of 10 for image quality.
+So, due to this lens having a prominent vignetting issue and a problem with soft and blurry corners, I’m only going to give this lens an 8 out of 10 for image quality.

-The lens is quite small and won’t take a lot of room up in your camera bag.
+The lens is relatively small and won’t occupy much room in your camera bag.

 This lens also weighs light.

-So, this lens is great if you’re planning on taking on a clubbing, long hike, or maybe even on holiday.
+So, this lens is great if you plan on clubbing, a long hike, or maybe even on holiday.

 This lens has a USM or an ultrasonic motor.

-This allows for extremely quick and near-silent autofocus and with an impressive amount of torque to ensure the focus is obtained quickly and accurately without overshooting.
+This allows for speedy, near-silent autofocus and impressive torque to ensure the focus is obtained quickly and accurately without overshooting.

-Although after a while, I have found a little bit of noise, especially if you’re using this lens on autofocus for video work.
+However, I have found a little noise after a while, especially if you use this lens on autofocus for video work.

-This lens is reasonably priced, especially if you compare it to other 50 mil standard prime lenses at 1.4 aperture.
+This lens is reasonably priced, especially compared to 50 mil standard prime lenses at 1.4 aperture.

-In my opinion, it is one of the sharpest lenses at this focal distance, so I’m going to be giving this lens an 8 out of 10 for the price is.
+It is one of the sharpest lenses at this focal distance, so that I will give this lens an 8 out of 10 for the price.

 This is a recommended lens to have in your camera.

-And it’s also good for small spaces.
-Plus, you have to 20, which is great for stops have like individual in the crowd.
+And it’s also suitable for small spaces.
+Plus, you have to 20, which is excellent for stops with individuals in the crowd.

-So that’s why I like this length because he can easily switch between showing the whole scene showing a bit more like one person you want to focus your attention on.
+I like this length because he can easily switch between showing the whole scene and showing a bit more, like one person you want to focus your attention on.

-This is also nice that it’s a 2.8 lens, which means you can level a bit more light.
+It is also nice that it’s a 2.8 lens to level more light.

-So I use this a lot for natural light pictures of the events.
+So, I often use this for natural light pictures of the events.

-Also, the 2.8 will make all the lights look a bit more out of focus, so that’s also really nice.
+Also, the 2.8 will make all the lights look more out of focus, which is nice.

-I really like this lens, it’s awesome to get like a big crowd as well, and it has less distortion.
+I like this lens; it’s fantastic to get a big crowd and has less distortion.